besterma/PopulationBasedTraining/README.md

 ### Usage
 `$ unbuffer python3 main.py --population_size 80 --worker_size 8 --max_epoch 10 --start_epoch 0 --partial_mig 15 --num_labels 100 2>&1 | tee results34_execution_4_ep_80_pop_conv_random_7.log`

+if you dont have the expect package for conda, you can install it with:
+`conda install -c eumetsat expect`